Wilderness Therapy Programs

 - Healthy Relationship Development – living in peer groups provides opportunities for clients to practice healthy relationships.

-- Therapy – individual and group therapy sessions facilitates clients’ individual improvements and uses group dynamics as a foundation to improve interpersonal effectiveness in families & relationships.
+- Therapy – individual and group therapy sessions facilitate clients’ individual improvements and use group dynamics as a foundation to improve interpersonal effectiveness in families & relationships.

-- Healthy Coping Strategies: programming and educational curricula focused on developing mastery & skills.
-The wilderness staff guide and model the application of skills and introspection for students
+- Teaching Healthy Coping Strategies – programming and educational curricula focused on developing mastery & skills.
+The wilderness staff guide and model the application of skills and introspection for students.

 Is Wilderness Therapy Safe?

-In order to try to ensure the safety of students in wilderness programs nationwide, a number of wilderness programs joined together to form the Outdoor Behavioral Health Council and establish best practices for safety and treatment, initiate research, and lead an accreditation process.
+Another organization emerged with the goal of promoting the safety of students in wilderness programs nationwide.
+A number of wilderness programs joined together to form the Outdoor Behavioral Health Council and establish best practices for safety and treatment, initiate research, and lead an accreditation process.

 The benefits of wilderness therapy can be grouped into four main categories: